Detection Settings

 |

-[appears only if the Block or Warn detection mode is selected above] |
+[appears only if the Block or Warn "file detection mode" is selected above] |

 |